guregu/null/README.md

 Nullable uint64.

 Marshals to JSON null if SQL source data is null.
 Zero input will not produce a null Uint64.
 Can unmarshal from `null.NullUint64` JSON input.

-### zero package

-`import "gopkg.in/nullbio/null.v5/zero"`

-#### zero.JSON
-Nullable []byte.

-Will marshal to JSON null if Invalid. []byte{} and []byte(nil) will produce an Invalid JSON.
-This should be used for storing raw JSON in the database.

-Also has `null.JSON.Marshal` and `null.JSON.Unmarshal` helpers to marshal and unmarshal foreign objects.

-#### zero.Bytes
-Nullable []byte.

-Will marshal to JSON null if Invalid. []byte{} and []byte(nil) will produce an Invalid Bytes.
-This should be used for storing binary data (bytea in PSQL for example) in the database.

-#### zero.String
-Nullable string.

-Will marshal to a blank string if null.
-Blank string input produces a null String.
-Null values and zero values are considered equivalent.
-Can unmarshal from `sql.NullString` JSON input.

-#### zero.Bool
-Nullable bool.

-Will marshal to false if null. `false` produces a null Float.
-Null values and zero values are considered equivalent.
-Can unmarshal from `sql.NullBool` JSON input.

-#### zero.Time

-Will marshal to the zero time if null.
-Uses `time.Time`'s marshaler.
-Can unmarshal from `pq.NullTime` and similar JSON input.

-#### zero.Float32
-Nullable float32.

-Will marshal to 0 if null.
-0.0 produces a null Float32.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullFloat32` JSON input.

-#### zero.Float64
-Nullable float64.

-Will marshal to 0 if null.
-0.0 produces a null Float64.
-Null values and zero values are considered equivalent.
-Can unmarshal from `sql.NullFloat64` JSON input.

-#### zero.Int
-Nullable int.

-Will marshal to 0 if null.
-0 produces a null Int.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullInt` JSON input.

-#### zero.Int8
-Nullable int8.

-Will marshal to 0 if null.
-0 produces a null Int8.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullInt8` JSON input.

-#### zero.Int16
-Nullable int16.

-Will marshal to 0 if null.
-0 produces a null Int16.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullInt16` JSON input.

-#### zero.Int32
-Nullable int32.

-Will marshal to 0 if null.
-0 produces a null Int32.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullInt32` JSON input.

-#### zero.Int64
-Nullable int64.

-Will marshal to 0 if null.
-0 produces a null Int64.
-Null values and zero values are considered equivalent.
-Can unmarshal from `sql.NullInt64` JSON input.

-#### zero.Uint
-Nullable uint.

-Will marshal to 0 if null.
-0 produces a null Uint.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullUint` JSON input.

-#### zero.Uint8
-Nullable uint8.

-Will marshal to 0 if null.
-0 produces a null Uint8.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullUint8` JSON input.

-#### zero.Uint16
-Nullable uint16.

-Will marshal to 0 if null.
-0 produces a null Uint16.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullUint16` JSON input.

-#### zero.Uint32
-Nullable uint32.

-Will marshal to 0 if null.
-0 produces a null Uint32.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullUint32` JSON input.

-#### zero.Uint64
-Nullable uint64.

-Will marshal to 0 if null.
-0 produces a null Uint64.
-Null values and zero values are considered equivalent.
-Can unmarshal from `zero.NullUint64` JSON input.

 ### Bugs
 `json`'s `",omitempty"` struct tag does not work correctly right now.
 It will never omit a null or empty String.
 This might be [fixed eventually](https://github.com/golang/go/issues/4357).